Miracle-Ear Hearing Aid Reviews

 Miracle Ear TV Streamer

-When connected to the audio output (analog or digital) of your TV or cable box, this streams the sound directly to your hearing aids allowing others to adjust the TV volume to their comfort.
-This also allows for silent (mute) listening if you and your partner have different TV tastes.
+When connected to the audio output (analog or digital) of your TV or cable box, this streams the sound directly to your hearing aids, allowing others to adjust the TV volume to their comfort.
+That also allows for silent (mute) listening if you and your partner have different TV tastes.

 Smartphone App